NRCan/CanCurve/docs/source/01_getting-started.rst

 To install CanCurve, you first need to install QGIS, then you can install CanCurve from the Plugin Repository.

-For detailed instructions, refer to the `project page README <https://github.com/NRCan/CanCurve/tree/main?tab=readme-ov-file#installation>`_.
+For detailed instructions, refer to the `project README <https://github.com/NRCan/CanCurve/tree/main?tab=readme-ov-file#installation>`_.
 For best performance, ensure you have the specified version of QGIS installed.

 .. _sec01-overview: